 All students pursuing undergraduate and postgraduate taught programmes of study must have a named Academic Mentor.

-Each College will have a Personal Academic Mentoring system that meets the University’s requirements, detailed in sections 3 and 4 below, and provides a first point of contact for students to discuss issues affecting their academic progress, personal development and welfare.
+Each Faculty/School will have a Personal Academic Mentoring system that meets the University’s requirements, detailed in sections 3 and 4 below, and provides a first point of contact for students to discuss issues affecting their academic progress, personal development and welfare.
 The policy has been reviewed in line with the revised QAA Quality Code: Enabling Student Achievement published in November 2018.

 The Personal Academic Mentoring system is also intended to support the provision of feedback and advice to students and the development of study skills to enable students to become more effective learners.